okTurtles/group-income/TYPESCRIPT-MIGRATION-PLAN.md

 - **`frontend/declarations.js:24,27`** — the Flow libdef, deleted wholesale in Step 9.
 - Anything still `.js` when this runs; fold those in with Step 8 instead.

-**Two things to check that a typecheck will not tell you.** `actions/utils.ts` carries a comment saying `string | any` collapses to `any` and checks nothing — that stops being true the moment the arm becomes `AnyFunction`, so the comment must be rewritten, not left.
+**Two things to check that a typecheck will not tell you.** `actions/utils.ts` carries a comment saying `string | any` collapses to `any` and checks nothing — that stops being true the moment the arm becomes `AnyFunction`, so the comment cannot be left standing.
+It went away entirely: it was a Step 7 addition with nothing matching it at the migration base, and `string | AnyFunction` already says what any replacement would say.
 And `group.ts` and `shared/functions.ts` are contract source: the change is type-only and must therefore erase to the same bytes, so re-run the Step 5 invariant (all six bundles and `manifests.json` byte-identical, `contracts/**` no git diff) rather than assuming it.

 **Done when:** `tsc` 0 · eslint 0 · `npm run flow` green · prod `grunt build` 0 · unit tests pass · contract bundles byte-identical.
 Expect `tsc` to surface real sites — a `Function`-typed value used as anything other than a callable is exactly what this step is meant to find, and each one is a decision, not a mechanical edit.

+### What Step 7a turned up

+**`tsc` surfaced nothing, and that is a real result rather than a skipped check.** With `strict` and `noImplicitAny` off, every one of these values arrives from an `any`, and `any` assigns into `AnyFunction` freely — so the narrowing only bites where a `Function`-typed value is *used* as a non-callable, and no site did that.
+The alias was verified live rather than inferred from the clean run: a throwaway `.ts` file under `frontend/` resolved `AnyFunction` with no import and rejected `const g: AnyFunction = 'not a function'` (TS2322), with a control line erroring alongside.
+The payoff is at the two union sites, where `string | any` had collapsed to `any` and `string | AnyFunction` does not.

+**Only one call site actually passes the callback arm** — `gi.actions/group/updateAllVotingRules` in `controller/actions/group.ts`, `(params, e) => L(…, { codeError: e.message })`.
+Every other `encryptedAction`/`encryptedNotification` call passes a string.

+The `actions/utils.ts` comment saying the union checks nothing is **deleted**, not rewritten.
+It was added by Step 7 and had no counterpart at the migration base; once the arm is `AnyFunction` the signature states the same fact, so any replacement would only restate the type.

+**Both contract-source edits erase to the same bytes**, as required: all six bundles and all three `*.manifest.json` files under `dist/contracts` are byte-identical to a baseline built from the Step 7 commit, and `contracts/**` and `chelonia.json` have no diff.
+178 unit tests pass, unchanged from Step 7.

 ---